A Community for Brain Injury Survivors

 Learn more about FundScrip.

-Life After Stroke (LAS) is a Canadian non-profit organization creating a positive and supportive community aimed at assisting Young Brain Injury Survivors (YBIS) as they proceed forward on their road to recovery.
+Life After Stroke (LAS) is a Canadian non-profit organization creating a positive and supportive community aimed at assisting Young Acquired Brain Injury Survivors (YBIS) as they proceed forward on their road to recovery.

-Who is a Young Brain Injury Survivor (YBIS)?
+Who is Considered a “Young Brain Injury Survivor?”